lukahn/Square-Enix-Software-Token-OTP/README.md

 # Square-Enix-Software-Token-OTP
 Findings when looking into the Square Enix Software Token: https://play.google.com/store/apps/details?id=com.square_enix_software_token

-Ultimately, it's my goal to find out how the OTP codes are being generated, and then writing that functionality into BitWarden, similar to Steam (https://github.com/bitwarden/mobile/blob/master/src/Core/Services/TotpService.cs).
+Ultimately, it's my goal to find out how the OTP codes are being generated, and then writing that functionality into BitWarden, similar to Steam (https://bitwarden.com/help/article/authenticator-keys/ / https://github.com/bitwarden/mobile/blob/master/src/Core/Services/TotpService.cs).
 As with the Steam service, I'm not too interested in how the key is generated, only where to find it and how to use it.

 tl;dr: The Square Enix Software Token uses it's own proprietary method to generate OTP codes, and can't be added to existing apps like Google Authenticator.
 It uses Vasco (now OneSpan) DIGIPASS for Mobile (https://www.onespan.com/products/mobile-authentication / https://www.authstrong.com/DIGIPASS-Mobile-Enterprise-Security.asp), which is similar to RSA SecurID, and NOT the OTP standard.
 It may be possible to reverse the process by which it generates OTP codes (like with the Steam OTP codes), but then we may as well use the app.

 Process for adding the software OTP:
 <add steps>

+For the purposes of easy testing, I'm using Nox, so any device IDs or model names will be related to this.

 Note: Square Enix will e-mail you a code to put into the app (this isn't one of the values in the network capture).
 This code only lasts for one hour, and a new one can only be generated once every 24 hours.